Fiduciary Liability: Protecting Pension and Personal Assets

 Chubb’s fiduciary liability policy provides coverage for two broad areas:

-- Breach of fiduciary duty: Violations of the responsibilities, obligations or duties imposed upon fiduciaries by ERISA, federal or state common or statutory law, or the law of any other jurisdiction in the world.
+- Breach of fiduciary duty: Violations of the responsibilities, obligations or duties imposed upon fiduciary by ERISA, federal or state common or statutory law, or the law of any other jurisdiction in the world.

 - Employee benefits liability: Liability arising out of negligence, errors or omissions in the administration of any employee benefit plan.